-Dw values of selected elements on TK101 in HNO2.
 Data courtesy of Ben Russel (NPL)

-As expected, while SR, PΒ and TK102 Resins show no selectivity for Ba.
-Sr, Ra at low acid concentrations TK101 does.
-In dilute HNO, as well as in HCI Ba, Ra and Sr are very well retained from ≤0.01M to approx. 0.05M.
+While SR, PB and TK102 Resins show no selectivity for Sr, Ba, Ra at low acid concentrations TK101 Resin does.
+In dilute HNO3 as well as in HCl Ba, Ra and Sr are very well retained from \leq 0.01M to approx. 0.05M.
 Their retention decreases significantly as the acid concentration increases though.
 Sr retention in HNO3 is an exception as it shows increasing retention at HNO3 concentrations >3M.
-It should be noted that, while Ra and Ba behave similar at lower acid concentrations, they do show differences at higher acid concentrations, notably at 3M HNO3, where the Dw value of Ba is higher than for Ra, thus allowing for a Ra/Ba separation.
+It should be noted that, while Ra and Ba behave similar at lower acid concentrations, they do show differences at higher acid concentrations, notably at 3M HNO3, where the k_D Ba is higher than k_D Ra, thus allowing for Ra/Ba separation.

-DW values of selected elements on TK101 in $\mathrm{HNO}{{\!\!3}}$ Data courtesy of Ben Russel (NPL)
+$\rm D{w}$ values of selected elements on TK101 Resin in HCl and HNO ${\rm 3}$ Data courtesy of Ben Russel (NPL)

-Pb is very well retained over the whole $HNO_3$ concentration range.
+Pb is very well retained over the whole HNO3 concentration range.
 It is also very well retained from HCl up until approx. 3M HCl.
 It's retention then decreases very sharply as the HCl increases, making HCl of high concentration suitable for Pb elution.

-Out of the elements shown in the graph above only Bi is also retained, particularly from dilute HCl at elevated acid concentrations.
-It can be very easily removed though, especially using $HNO_3$ .
-Lanthanides and actinides are not retained on TK101 not in HCl neither in $HNO_3$ .
+Out of the elements shown in the following graph only Bi is also retained, particularly from dilute HCl to elevated acid concentrations.
+It can be very easily removed though, especially using HNO3.
+Lanthanides and actinides are not retained on TK101 not in HCl neither in HNO3 Pb is very well retained over the whole HNO3 concentration range.
+It is also very well retained from HCl up until approx. 3M HCl.
+It's retention then decreases very sharply as the HCl increases, making HCl of high concentration suitable for Pb elution